 Insurance companies are tricky beasts, so it is no wonder that people are afraid to deal with them directly.
 From the outset, you should know that the insurance company is out to protect their profits.
 They will find any and all loopholes to avoid paying out for your accident.

 Step One: Calling Your Insurance Company After an Accident

 You should contact your own insurance company even if you weren't at fault.
 You want to put them on notice of a claim because you may have some benefits from them for medical payments.
 They can also help by getting your car fixed a lot faster, even if you have to pay a deductible.
 Many people are reluctant to call their own insurance company, but in most cases, they need to get involved.
 If the accident wasn't your fault, it is unlikely your rates will be affected.

 There is also the possibility that the other driver doesn't have insurance coverage.
 If that is the case, you will be filing against your Uninsured or Underinsured Motorist Coverage (UIM).
 This is an essential policy in Virginia because our drivers are not required to have insurance.
 It is totally legal to register a car that is uninsured in Virginia, provided that you pay a fee to the DMV.
 Because of this, drivers should have sufficient UIM coverage in case the are hurt by an uninsured driver.

 Step Two: Calling The Other Driver's Insurance Company

 The other person's insurance company will probably be eager to settle the case for the lowest amount as quickly as they can.
-However, if you are still getting medical treatment you should avoid talk about settlements.
-You will need to know the total cost of your medical bills as a result of the accident before you can settled.
+However, if you are still getting medical treatment, you should avoid talking about settlements.
+You will need to know the total cost of your medical bills as a result of the accident before you can settle.
 Additionally, you will want to contact your own insurance company about subrogation.